 These soft and chewy oatmeal raisin cookies are seriously divine!
-Made with oats, vanilla, apple sauce, cinnamon, raisins and sweet cinnamon chips for an added bonus.
+They are easy to make and loaded with quick oats, vanilla, apple sauce, cinnamon and sweet raisins.
 Each bite has all the best flavors and textures!

 My friend Melissa made this easy oatmeal raisin cookie recipe for me awhile back and I’ve been obsessed with them ever since.
 They have tons of flavor and the absolute perfect texture.
 They’re everything that oatmeal raisin cookies should be!

 She made hers with cinnamon chips instead of making chocolate chip oatmeal cookies and let me tell you, they took these cookies to a whole new level.
 The sweet and rich cinnamon flavor adds another layer of deliciousness that is seriously addicting.
 Holy cow.
 Trust me when I say these are the ultimate oatmeal raisin cookies!

 - All purpose flour: This provides structure for the cookies so they can maintain their shape while baking.

 - Ground cinnamon: A warm spice that gives oatmeal cookies their signature taste.

 - Baking soda and salt: Baking soda is a leavener that gives the cookies a slight rise while salt enhances the taste.